acp29/eventer/README.md

 - Fixed bug that prevented filter settings from being loaded on all waves when loading an analysis.evt file
 - Fixed bug that caused incorrect scaling of data loaded from raw .tdms files
 - Fixed bug that prevented time constants for individual waves being applied correctly when running batch mode
+- Added button to copy from fitted paramaters to template time constants